MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - How do we evaluate the LLM's response to ensure that the LLM's completion answers the user's original query?
 - How do we ensure that the LLM's response complies with our policies?

 The entire inference pipeline is running in real time.
 Although there's no one right way for the preprocessing and post-processing step design, it's likely a combination of programming logic and other LLM calls.
-One of the most important considerations, then, is the trade-off between building the most accurate and compliant pipeline possible and the cost and latency required to make it happen.
+One of the most important considerations then is the trade-off between building the most accurate and compliant pipeline possible and the cost and latency required to make it happen.

 Let's identify specific strategies in each stage.